 The BMW Group has been a partner of the Sustainable Innovation Forum (SIF) since the 2016 UN Climate Change Conference in Paris – and this year is the exclusive partner.
 The SIF is one of the most important exchange formats in the context of the COP, bringing together representatives from politics, non-governmental organisations (NGOs), cities, the financial world and industry.
 For the first time, Oliver Zipse, Chairman of the Board of Management of BMW AG, delivered the opening address for the three-day event in Glasgow.
 He set clear priorities: “The key to sustainability is innovation.
 Innovation in technologies, but also innovation in thinking that overcomes limitations.
 And most of all, it is about pursuing and implementing a committed roadmap along with clear goals.
 The mantra has got to be: Don’t procrastinate and strategise.
 Act.
 Now.”

 A crucial element here is to reduce CO2.
 That is why the BMW Group has set itself a significant interim target for 2030 across the entire value chain: CO2 emissions attributable to their vehicles are to be reduced by no less than 40 percent starting from the raw material, right through the supply chain, production and use up to eventual recycling.
 The Integrated Group Report will transparently verify and document this reduction.
 The BMW Group is also a member of the Science-Based Target Initiative (SBTI).
 In the run-up to the COP, the company signed the “Business Ambition for 1.5°C” commitment.
-This means the company commits itself to the goal of complete climate neutrality by 2050.
+This means the company commits itself to the goal of complete climate neutrality by 2050 latest.

 Focus on the circular economy